Richard Chase was a serial killer whose infatuation with blood and tendency to drink his victims' blood earned him the nickname Vampire Killer.

 It started with capturing and killing small animals.

-He then would eat them raw or blend the organs with soda and drink it the mixture.
+He then would eat them raw or blend the organs with soda and drink the mixture.

-Dec 29, 1977 was Chase’s first murder.
+December 29, 1977 was the Vampire Killer’s first murder.
 Ambrose Griffin was a 51-year-old man who was helping his wife bring in groceries when Chase killed him in a drive-by shooting.

 His subsequent murders all hinged on his ability to enter homes whose owners left their doors unlocked.
 Chase would later state that he saw unlocked doors as an invitation.

-On Jan 23, 1978, Chase entered the home of Teresa Wallin, who was pregnant, through her unlocked front door.
+On January 23, 1978, Chase entered the home of Teresa Wallin, who was pregnant, through her unlocked front door.
 He shot her three times using the same gun he used to shoot Griffin.
-Chase proceeded to stab her with a butcher knife and have sex with her corpse, before cutting out her organs and drinking her blood.
-He used a yogurt container as a cup.
-She was discovered by her husband.
+Chase proceeded to stab her with a butcher knife and have sex with her corpse before cutting out her organs and drinking her blood.
+He reportedly used a yogurt container as a cup.

 The final murder spree Chase went on before getting caught was the most gruesome of all.

-It was Jan.
-27, 1978, just four days after Wallin’s murder.
-The victims included Jason Miroth, his mother Evelyn Miroth, and a friend, named Dan Meredith.
+It was January 27, 1978, just four days after Wallin’s murder.
+The victims included Jason Miroth, his mother Evelyn Miroth, and a friend named Dan Meredith.
 They were all killed by Chase inside Evelyn’s home.

 Evelyn and Jason were found in Evelyn’s bedroom.
 Six-year-old Jason had been shot twice in the head.

 Evelyn was partially cannibalized.
 Her stomach was cut open and she had multiple organs missing.
-There was also a failed attempt to remove one of her eyes. she had been sodomized as well.
+There was also a failed attempt to remove one of her eyes and she had been sodomized as well.

 22-month-old David Ferreira was Evelyn Miroth’s nephew who she was babysitting, and was the only one missing from the scene of the crime.